kellyloomis/Project-3/README.md

 # Peak Performance

-Our application allows managers to simply track their employee’s goals, measures and performance on a weekly basis.
+Our application allows managers to simply track their employee’s goals and performance on a weekly basis.
 Managers will utilize existing templates, with the option of customizing, to individually score each employee on a scale of: below expectations, meets expectations, exceeds expectations.
 Managers will have a required text box for each question to briefly explain why the selected option/score was given.

 ## Features